syedharishafeez/carma-app/README.md

 # Application Details
-- In this repo we have a frontend which is build on react and a backend which is build on node and we use mysql as our DB and the node version that we use for both frontend and backend is v14.17.3.
+- In this repo we have a frontend which is build on react and a backend which is build on node and we use postgres as our DB and the node version that we use for both frontend and backend is v14.17.3.
 - A user can enter only one card
 - You can add card via API or from frontend (Enter all the details and then click on submit button)
 - So in order to add new one, you have to delete the previously added card.